PacktPublishing/Minimal-CMake/ch7/part-3/README.md

 # ch7/part-3

-Show how to deal with private nested dependencies when installing.
+Shows how to deal with private nested dependencies when installing.

 ## Visual Studio Code Debugging